-One can also print out the matrix representations of the Fock or Kohn-Sham matrix (F), kinetic energy matrix (K), 1-e potential energy matrix (V), density matrix (DM), or dipole moment matrix (DI) in the AO or MO set or any of the natural localized sets (NAO, NHO, NBO, or NLMO).
+One can also print out the matrix representations of the Fock or Kohn-Sham matrix (F), kinetic energy matrix (K), 1-e potential energy matrix (V), density matrix (DM), or dipole moment matrix (DI) in the AO or MO set or any of the natural localized sets (NAO, NHO, NBO, NLMO, or NO).
 The corresponding keyword is constructed by concatenating the abbreviation for the operator (M) with that for the set (SET) (in generic form "MSET").
 For example, to print the Fock matrix (F) in the NBO set, use the keyword "FNBO," and to print the dipole matrix in the NLMO basis, use "DINLMO."
 (For the dipole matrix keywords, all three vector components will be printed.)
-One can also print out elements of the overlap matrix (S) in the input AO or "pure" PAO bases or any of the 'pre-orthogonal' sets (PNAO, PNHO, PNBO, or PNLMO), using, e.g., "SPNAO" for the overlap matrix in the PNAO basis.
+One can also print out elements of the overlap matrix (S) in the input AO or PAO bases or any of the 'pre-orthogonal' sets (PNAO, PNHO, PNBO, or PNLMO), using, e.g., "SPNAO" for the overlap matrix in the PNAO basis.
 The Fock operator is also provided in PNHO and PNBO sets (FPNHO, FPNBO) and the density matrix in the PNAO basis (DMPNAO).
 The list of allowed keywords for operator matrices is:

-energy matrices FAO FNAO FNHO FNBO FNLMO FMO

-FMO FPNHO FPNBO

-KAO KNAO KNHO KNBO KNLMO KMO

-VAO VNAO VNHO VNBO VNLMO VMO

-density matrix DMAO DMPNAO DMNHO DMNBO DMNLMO DMMO

-dipole matrix DIAO DINAO DINHO DINBO DINLMO DIMO

-overlap matrix SAO SPNAO SPNHO SPNBO SPNLMO SPAO
+energy matrices FAO FNAO FNHO FNBO FNLMO FNO FMO FPNHO FPNBO KAO KNAO KNHO KNBO KNLMO KNO KMO VAO VNAO VNHO VNBO VNLMO VNO VMO density matrix DMAO DMNAO DMPNAO DMNBO DMNLMO DMNO DMMO dipole matrix DIAO DINAO DINHO DINBO DINLMO DINO DIMO overlap matrix SAO SPNAO SPNHO SPNBO SPNLMO SPAO